avansinformatica/I1.1-Programmeren-Lesmateriaal/_includes/week12/17-1-RadioButton.md

 Radio buttons are typically used in a group to present several mutually exclusive options.
 Groups are defined by using the object [`ToggleGroup`](https://docs.oracle.com/javase/8/javafx/api/javafx/scene/control/ToggleGroup.html) from the JavaFX library.
 When `ToggleGroup` is used, only one radio button inside the group can be selected.

-In the example above we create two groups of RadioButtons in order to to have two inputs.
+In the example above we create two groups of RadioButtons in order to have two inputs.
 The following code is used

 ```java
 public void start(Stage stage) {